cns-iu/hra-vccf-ftu-supporting-information/code/README.md

 	      1: Loading of the data and reference file
 	      2: Conversion of gene IDs and barcodes to readable format
 	      3: Generate the csv file with cell type label, Ensembl ID, HGNC ID, HGNC Symbol and mean expression
-	      H: Coversion of csv file to json file
+	      4: Coversion of csv file to json file

 ```
 #### Input Data